 Functionality

-The COUNT_LENGTH function determines the number of characters in a given string.
+The COUNT_LENGTH function returns the number of characters in a string.
+It takes no value, so you reference the attribute only.

 Return value